ibm-cloud-docs/assistant/dialog-methods.md

     </tr>
     </table>

 - `comparison_value`: Value that you want to compare each array element property value against.
 To specify a value that can change depending on the user input, use a context variable or entity as the value.
 If you specify a value that can vary, add logic to guarantee that the `comparison_value` value is valid at evaluation time or an error will occur.

+  `null` can be a valid value if the array element you are comparing it against might contain it.
+  {: note}

 #### Filter example 1